masterking32/WoWSimpleRegistration/README.md

 ﻿# Simple Register Page for TrinityCore/AzerothCore

-With this system you can make a website for your game server.
+With this script you can make a website for your game server.

 Support : [AzerothCore](http://azerothcore.org) and [TrinityCore](http://TrinityCore.org).